akshay5995/powerbi-report-component/README.md

             embedUrl="" // embedUrl goes here
-            embedId="" // report or dashboard Id goes here pageName="" // set as current page of the report reportMode="" // open report in a particular mode "view" or "edit".
-If not passed extraSettings={extraSettings}
+            embedId="" // report or dashboard Id goes here pageName="" // set as current page of the report reportMode="view" // open report in a particular mode "view" or "edit". extraSettings={extraSettings}
             permissions="All" // View
             style={reportStyle}